 For example, if you notice a correlation between the amount of views and the location — let’s say that the metrics show you that most employees working in plants don’t read your content — you can then investigate to understand the reasons why they don’t read your content.

-There can be many different reasons why your employees working in plants wouldn’t read your messages during a merger.
-Maybe it’s because you’re not using engaging content, you’re not communicating through the right channels, you haven’t effectively communicated the importance of reading your content related to the merger, or maybe it’s simply because your employees ignore your messages.
+There can be many different reasons why your frontline workers wouldn’t read your messages.
+Maybe it’s because you’re not using engaging content, you’re not communicating through the right channels, you haven’t effectively communicated the importance of reading your content, or maybe it’s simply because your employees ignore your messages.

 If you find out for example that your employees don’t read your messages because they would rather watch a video than read reports, you can then turn the reports you’ve shared with them into a video or a series of shorter videos, share these videos with them, track the views you’ve generated by department, team and location, and compare the results with the previous ones.

-When you deep dive into the views your content has generated by filtering them out by team, department and location, you already get a better understanding of the communication bottlenecks your organization is facing during the merger.
+When you deep dive into the views your content has generated by filtering them out by team, department and location, you already get a better understanding of the communication bottlenecks your organization is facing.

 2. Readability of Your Messages

-Sharing on time the information your employees need is a good start, but that’s not enough to ensure the success of the merger.
+Sharing on time the information your employees need is a good start, but that’s not enough to ensure the success of the change.

-The next step consists of understanding whether your employees understand the messages you’ve shared with them during the merger.
+The next step consists of understanding whether your employees understand the messages you’ve shared with them.

 One of the best ways to do so is to listen to your employees and conduct surveys to collect their feedback.